-SCROLL DOWN TO THE BOTTOM OF THIS PAGE TO REGISTER FOR THIS COURSE!
+SCROLL DOWN TO THE END OF THIS PAGE TO REGISTER FOR THIS COURSE!

 The cost of the pre-licensing course is $399 which includes: